tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ***

+All dynamic rules are temporary by default: Click the padlock if you want to persist the ruleset for a specific web site.
+- The padlock will be visible **if and only if** there is at least one temporary rule in the pane
+- This is really the optimal way to use dynamic filtering, as using this feature is often a matter of trial and error
+- This prevents ruleset pollution: your ruleset will be only those which you will have explicitly persisted
+- If you <kbd>Ctrl</kbd>-click to set/unset a rule, it will be immediately persisted (<kbd>command ⌘</kbd>-click on Mac)

+***
 More: [Take control of your privacy in your own hands](https://github.com/gorhill/uBlock/issues/433#issuecomment-68488686) (will move this here eventually, I need a break)